tihsle/PromptCrafter/README.md

 PromptCrafter provides an API backend for saving, categorizing, sharing, and testing generative AI prompts.

+Final project for University of Washington at Seattle Full-Stack Development With JavaScript Certificate - 2025.
+Utilizes Railway to host API and Mongo Atlas for cloud database.

 ## 1. Description
 With the explosion of generative AI tools like ChatGPT, Midjourney, and DALL·E, users increasingly rely on well-crafted prompts to get high-quality outputs.
 However, managing, testing, and iterating on prompts is disorganized.
 PromptCrafter provides an API backend for saving, categorizing, sharing, and testing generative AI prompts.